 In four previous stops as a head coach, he has never left a school with a sub-.500 record.
 In three of his previous four head coaching positions, he took over a team with a losing record and turned in a winning season in three years or less.

 Kill was the head coach at Emporia (Kan.)
 State for two seasons in 1999-2000.
 He went 11-11 with the Hornets, who play at the NCAA Division II level.
-Prior to coaching at Emporia State, Kill was the head coach at NCAA Division II member Saginaw Valley State from 1994-1998.
+Prior to Emporia State, Kill was the head coach at NCAA Division II member Saginaw Valley State from 1994-1998.
 He compiled a 38-14 record with the Cardinals.

 Kill served as defensive coordinator and offensive coordinator in two different stops at Pittsburg (Kan.)
 State University.
 He helped lead the Gorillas to three NAIA playoff appearances as the defensive coordinator from 1985-87.
 Kill returned to Pitt State as the offensive coordinator from 1990-93.
 In that four-year span, the Gorillas advanced to the NCAA Division II Playoffs four times, reaching the championship game twice and winning the 1991 national title.